soroushalipasand/entekhab/README.md

 rickandmorty fetch characters

-An application used to fetch characters data form rickandmorty , built with React, Redux-toolkit, JavaScript, and CSS.
+An application used to fetch characters data form rickandmorty , built with React, Redux-toolkit, JavaScript,axios,mui, and CSS.

 Installation and Setup Instructions
 Example: